sjbokhari/pluton/README.md

 # pluton - simplified accounting

 pluton is build for all people who does not want to do all the tedious accounting proceedure.
-This project is inspired by [ledger](https://github.com/howeyc/ledger)
+This project is inspired by [ledger](https://github.com/howeyc/ledger) and [ledger-cmd](https://github.com/ledger/ledger)

 how to run api (from ./src)
 ```bash